diego6289/Data_Structures_and_Algorithms/Array/Sliding Window.md

 The Sliding Window Technique is a problem-solving technique that is used to

-1. Running Average: Use a sliding window to efficiently calculate the average of a fixed-size window as new elements arrive in a stream of data.
+1. **Running average**: Use a sliding window to efficiently calculate the average of a fixed-size window as new elements arrive in a stream of data.

-2. Formulating Adjacent Pairs: Sliding windows are useful when you need to process adjacent pairs of elements in an ordered data structure, allowing you to easily access and operate on neighboring elements.
+2. **Formulating adjacent pairs**: Sliding windows are useful when you need to process adjacent pairs of elements in an ordered data structure, allowing you to easily access and operate on neighboring elements.

-3. Target Value Identification: When you want to find a specific target value or combination of values in an array, a sliding window can help by adjusting the window size and efficiently searching for the desired value or subarrays that meet specific criteria.
+3. **Target value identification**: When you want to find a specific target value or combination of values in an array, a sliding window can help by adjusting the window size and efficiently searching for the desired value or subarrays that meet specific criteria.

-4. Longest/Shortest/Most Optimal Sequence: Sliding windows are handy when you need to find the longest, shortest, or most optimal sequence that satisfies a given condition in a collection.
+4. **Longest/Shortest/Most optimal sequence**: Sliding windows are handy when you need to find the longest, shortest, or most optimal sequence that satisfies a given condition in a collection.
 By sliding a window through the collection and tracking relevant information within it, you can identify the desired sequence more efficiently than scanning the entire collection.

-5. Substring problems: Finding the longest substring with a specific property (e.g., all distinct characters) or finding a subarray with a given sum.
+5. **Substring problems**: Finding the longest substring with a specific property (e.g., all distinct characters) or finding a subarray with a given sum.

-6. Counting or checking elements: Counting the number of elements in a subarray that meet certain conditions or checking if a specific pattern exists in a larger string or array.
+6. **Counting or checking elements**: Counting the number of elements in a subarray that meet certain conditions or checking if a specific pattern exists in a larger string or array.

-7. Optimization problems: Maximizing or minimizing some function or value within a sliding window.
+7. **Optimization problems**: Maximizing or minimizing some function or value within a sliding window.

 The main idea behind the sliding window technique is to convert two nested loops into a single loop.
 Usually, the technique helps us to reduce the time complexity from $O(n^2)$ or $O(n^3)$ to $O(n)$.
 This is done by maintaining a sliding window, which is a subarray of the original array that is of a fixed size.
 The algorithm then iterates over the original array, updating the sliding window as it goes.
 This allows the algorithm to keep track of a contiguous sequence of elements in the original array, without having to iterate over the entire array multiple times.